Kyky26/Python-Discovery-Piscine/README.md

 cell00 is mainly on creation of directory and print() function.

 cell00: There are 3 exercises.
-- ex00: Creation of the required directories
+- ex00: Creation of the required directories, ignore the hello.py file uploaded here, it is to allow the creation of the ex00 folder.
 - ex01: 42.py
 - ex02: hello_world.py